wdmapp/gtensor/README.md

 - GPU support for nVidia via CUDA and AMD via HIP/rocm.
 Future plans to support Intel GPUs

+## License

+GTensor is licensed under the 3-clause BSD license.
+See the [LICENSE](LICENSE) file for details.

 ## Getting Started

 ## Installation